JeanCarloLP/Angular/README.md

 ## 000_Typescript

-I add some small notions of Typescript, trying to make use of good practices and examples to try to have a cleaner code.
+Some small notions of Typescript, trying to make use of good practices and examples to try to have a cleaner code.

-Añado algunas pequeñas nociones de Typescript, intentando hacer uso de las buenas prácticas y ejemplos para tratar de tener un código más limpio.
+Pequeñas nociones de Typescript, intentando hacer uso de las buenas prácticas y ejemplos para tratar de tener un código más limpio.

 ## 001_Spa (Single Page Application)